dmuy/duDialog/README.md

 {
   id: null,             // id attribute of the dialog container (for specific dialog styling convenience)
   init: false,          // determines if initialize only (dialog will not be shown immediately after initialization)
+  dark: false,          // determines if dark theme is on
   okText: 'Ok',         // display text for the 'OK' button
   cancelText: 'Cancel', // display text for the 'Cancel' button
   selection: false,     // determines if dialog is for item selection